 \section{Introduction}

 Computer vision models trained on massive image datasets now achieve state-of-the-art performance on a range of visual reasoning tasks.
 However, unlike humans who naturally reason about the world in terms of 3D structure, these models learn to exploit arbitrary (often 3D-unaware) patterns discovered from their training datasets.
 This property can, in turn, lead to poor generalization performance on out-of-distribution data.
-For example, vision-language models (VLMs) are known to struggle with questions related to depth ordering~\cite{tong2024cambrian}, and as shown in our experiments, monocular reconstruction algorithms struggle to reconstruct shapes outside of their training distributions.
-For this reason, there is growing interest in understanding the 3D ``awareness'' of popular foundation vision models, such as by ``linearly probing''~\cite{alain2017understanding} their intermediate features to solve basic 3D reasoning tasks such as depth estimation and scene registration~\cite{el2024probing,man2024lexicon3d}.
+For example, vision-language models (VLMs) are known to struggle with questions related to depth ordering ~\citep{tong2024cambrian}, and as shown in our experiments, monocular reconstruction algorithms struggle to reconstruct shapes outside of their training distributions.
+For this reason, there is growing interest in understanding the 3D ``awareness'' of popular foundation vision models, such as by ``linearly probing'' ~\citep{alain2017understanding} their intermediate features to solve basic 3D reasoning tasks such as depth estimation and scene registration ~\citep{el2024probing,man2024lexicon3d}.

-These few existing 3D analysis studies rely on large datasets of synthetic or in-the-wild objects such as OmniObject3D~\cite{wu2023omniobject3d}, NAVI~\cite{jampani2023navi}, and Google Scanned Objects (GSO)~\cite{downs2022google}.
+These few existing 3D analysis studies rely on large datasets of synthetic or in-the-wild objects such as OmniObject3D~\citep{wu2023omniobject3d}, NAVI~\citep{jampani2023navi}, and Google Scanned Objects (GSO)~\citep{downs2022google}.
 While these datasets enable large-scale analyses, they are not conducive to careful evaluation of visual reasoning with respect to core 3D object geometry properties such as symmetry, convexity, and complexity.
-For example, is CLIP~\cite{radford2021learning} better than DINO~\cite{oquab2023dinov2} at identifying center-point symmetries, and if so, to what degree?
-And how do reconstructions of Sf3d~\cite{boss2024sf3d} and OpenLRM~\cite{hong2023lrm} compare as shape complexity increases?
-The ability to quantitatively answer such questions can provide crucial information to benchmark and ultimately improve the 3D geometric reasoning capabilities of these algorithms.
+For example, is CLIP~\citep{radford2021learning} better than DINO~\citep{oquab2023dinov2} at identifying center-point symmetries, and if so, to what degree?
+And how do reconstructions of SF3D~\citep{boss2024sf3d} and OpenLRM~\citep{hong2023lrm} compare as shape complexity increases?
+Quantitative answers to such questions can provide crucial information to benchmark and ultimately improve 3D geometric reasoning capabilities of these algorithms.

-In this study, we introduce \dataset{}, a first-of-its-kind dataset consisting of simulated and physical polyhedra to help answer such questions (see Fig.~\ref{fig:ds_overview}).